-The instructional fees listed here were approved at the May 2000 meeting of the Trustees of Indiana University.
+The instructional and incidental fees listed here were approved at the June 1997 meeting of the Trustees of Indiana University.
 Fees are subject to change by action of the trustees.
 For up-to-date information about fees in effect at registration time, see the campus Schedule of Classes.